Smoking and vaping cessation resources

 • build motivation, skills and confidence to quit.

 Quitline is tailored to meet the needs of priority populations, including pregnant women, young people, and people living with mental illness.
-Aboriginal Quitline counsellors are available to provide non-judgemental, culturally safe support.
+Aboriginal Quitline counsellors (external site) are available to provide non-judgemental, culturally safe support.
+Quitline also provides access to interpreters for people experiencing challenges communicating in English through the Translation and Interpreter Service (external site) and National Relay services (external site).

 Quitline can also provide information on smoking and vaping to family members and other supporters of people who are trying to quit, as well as health professionals (such as doctors, hospitals, dentists, mental health specialists and pharmacists).